pcdavies/DIPC/workshops/dipc/CloudWorkshop_DIPC_500.md

-# Lab 500: Oracle Data Integration (ODI) Lab Preparation
+# Lab 500: Oracle Data Integration Lab Preparation
 ![](images/500/image500_0.png)
-# Task 0: Preparation Steps
+# Task 0: ODI Preparation Steps

 In these steps you will clean up and setup the environment for this exercise